 Habit: Merremia dissecta grows as a perennial herbaceous vine that is covered with sparse pubescence.
 The leaves are arranged alternately and to 10 cm in length.
 The leaf blade is palmate with 7-9 lobes.
 The lobe margins are sinuate to dentate with an acuminate apex.

-The actinomorphic flowers are solitary, though occasionally in cymes.
+The complete, perfect, actinomorphic flowers are solitary, though occasionally in cymes.
 The calyx has 5 unfused oblong sepals.
 The salverform corolla has 5 fused petals that are white with a red center.
 There are 5 stamens fused to the throat of the corolla tube.
 The ovary is superior with 2 locules and numerous seeds.
 The fruit is a capsule at maturity.
 Subtending the fruit are the sepals that become dry and woody.